 Tim was born in Arlington, VA, but he’s Californian through and through.
 He’d already been questioning his decision to move to Florida from San Diego when the rumbling began.

 Ice shook in cocktail glasses and half-drunk patrons vaguely shot questioning glances around them.
 Tim paused for a moment mid-shrug, then remembered he wasn’t in California anymore.
-He ran to the edge of the outdoor bar to peer at the sky, but saw nothing of note.
+He ran to the edge of the outdoor bar to peer at the

 The earth shook every one second, spaced out, like with footsteps.
 Everyone, including Tim the bartender, heard the giant rooster before they saw it.
 It’s cawing sounded profoundly more monstrous coming from a 30-foot beak.
 A dinosaur, Tim thought.
 It sounds like a dinosaur.
 While TIm was thinking this, however, his patrons had already begun scrambling to the street and away from the sound.
 They fell over high-tops and clutched their sunglasses to sun-bleached hair as they made their escape.